 Relying on assumptions, instead of data, would make them miss the real problem.
 Simply restructuring roles to make more sense and to align with employee’s resources and bandwidth would save the company tens of thousands of dollars in recruitment costs.

-Engagement software empowers managers by delivering automated coaching
+Employee engagement survey software empowers managers by delivering automated coaching

 Oftentimes, managers must execute on the employee engagement strategies outlined by HR.